State Testing (STAAR)

 Although a student may meet the eligibility criteria, accommodations must be practiced and utilized regularly in the classroom.
 The accommodation must also be proven as effective for the student.

 *Students with an identified disability who receive Section 504 services MUST meet all state requirements for grade promotion (Student Success Initiative) and graduation requirements (End of Course STAAR)

 Understanding the basic principles of accommodations helps ensure their appropriate use in all educational settings.

 For additional information about accommodations on state testing, please visit the TEA website: Information About 504 Accommodations for Standardized Testing

 College Board (SAT, PSAT, AP)

-Some students with documented disabilities are eligible for accommodaitons on College Board exams.
-Before students with disaiblities can take the SAT, SAT Subject Tests, PSAT/NMSQT, PSAT10, or Advanced Placement exams with accommodations-such as extended time or the use of a computer-their request for accommodations must be approved by Services for Students with Disabilities (SSD).
-It can take about seven weeks for an accommdations request to be processed.
+Some students with documented disabilities are eligible for accommodations on College Board exams.
+Before students with disabilities can take the SAT, SAT Subject Tests, PSAT/NMSQT, PSAT10, or Advanced Placement exams with accommodations-such as extended time or the use of a computer-their request for accommodations must be approved by Services for Students with Disabilities (SSD).
+It can take about seven weeks for an accommodations request to be processed.
 Get an overview of the approval process.